primitivefinance/arbiter/README.md

 - `arbiter-core`: The lib crate that contains the core logic for the Arbiter framework including the `RevmMiddleware` discussed before, the `Environment` which envelopes simulations, and the `Manager` who controls a collection of environments.
 - `arbiter-derive`: The lib crate that contains custom derive macros for more succinct simulation building.

-The purpose of Arbiter is to provide a toolset to construct arbitrary agents (defined in Rust, by smart contracts, or even other FFI) and have these agents interact with an Ethereum-like environment of your design.
+The purpose of Arbiter is to provide a toolset to construct arbitrary agents (defined in Rust, by smart contracts, or even other foreign function interfaces) and have these agents interact with an Ethereum-like environment of your design.
 All contract bytecode is run directly using a blazing-fast EVM instance `revm` (which is used in live RPC nodes such as [`reth`](https://github.com/paradigmxyz/reth)) so that your contracts are tested in the exact same type of environment that they are deployed in.

 ## Motivation